-No, you do not have to be a member of the Social Science Extreme Events Research (SSEER) network to apply for a Quick Response Grant.
+No, you do not have to be a member of the Social Science Extreme Events Research (SSEER) network to apply for a Quick Response Award.
 However, we do strongly encourage all social scientists to join SSEER so we can better identify and connect social science researchers to one another, to interdisciplinary teams, and to communities at risk to and affected by hazards and disasters.

 12. How I can get updates, notifications about calls for proposals, and more information about the Quick Response Award Program?